 - At age 5, most kids can start practicing with table knives, spreading butter and jam, and supervised lunch packing

 - Around age 7, some kids can start working on low-temperature stovetop cooking, slow cookers, chopping some produce, and measuring ingredients independently

 - By age 10, most kids are able to handle a small knife with light supervision, and following simple recipes independently.

 Okay, this all looks like SO much, doesn’t it.
 But it really doesn’t have to be all that difficult.
 I’ve created a printable meal prep schedule and plan, as well as a sample of how I break up meal planning and prep for each week!

 You can grab your copy in the Resources Directory, which is a subscriber exclusive!
 Not a subscriber already?
-Just add your name and email address to the blue box
+Click here to request access!

 This printable set really is the best way to get started with meal prep for beginners (or to help get veteran meal planners even more organized!)

 Meal prep is an essential way to keep busy weeknights running as smooth as possible.
 But it’s also important not to spend ALL your free time doing it either.
 In this guide to meal prep for beginners, we learned the 5 steps to balancing the work of meal prep with hectic schedules: